Bachtrack logo

 Local transport: Most hotels and festival locations are within walking distance from Halle (Saale) main station.

-“Music in authentic venues” is the slogan of the Halle Handel Festival, during which the whole city will once again be turned into a stage.
-Ceremonies and concerts will take place at the Handel monument and the Red Tower, as well as different churches in the city.
-The festival will also include open-air performances on Marktplatz or the Botanical Garden.
-The closing concert will take place in the Galgenberg Gorge, where the centenary will be celebrated with a grand fireworks display!
+“Music in authentic venues” is the slogan of the Halle Handel Festival, during which the entire city is once again transformed into a stage.
+Ceremonies and concerts take place at the Handel Monument and the Red Tower, as well as in various churches across the city.
+The programme also includes open-air performances on Marktplatz and in the Botanical Garden, creating a vibrant festival atmosphere throughout.
+The closing concert is held in the Galgenberg Gorge, where the centenary is marked with a grand fireworks display.

-But besides these new, innovative formats, tradition continues to loom large at the Handel Festival.
-Several concerts make reference to the festival’s roots, taking place in the banqueting hall of the Leopoldina, in the Löwengebäude, Ulrichskirche, as well as to the large-scale church concert in Moritzkirche.
+Alongside these innovative formats, tradition remains central to the Handel Festival.
+Several concerts reflect the festival’s roots, taking place in historic venues such as the banqueting hall of the Leopoldina, the Löwengebäude, Ulrichskirche, and the large-scale church concert in Moritzkirche, offering a balance between heritage and contemporary presentation.

 There is no specific dress code.
 Due to the variety of events you might want to take some casual and some elegant clothing, if you plan to visit several events.
 The weather in Halle in June tends to be changeable, and not too hot – from 12°C to 24°C.